-Jerusalem is one of those cities that refuses to be defined, and there is so much to see and do in this ancient and enigmatic city that it is almost impossible to narrow it down, but this three day itinerary will help you make the most of your time in the heart of the Holy Land.
+Jerusalem, newly appointed as the capital of Israel, is one of those cities that refuses to be defined There is so much for travellers to see and do in this ancient and enigmatic city that it is almost impossible to narrow it down, but this three day itinerary will help you make the most of your time in Jerusalem and really delve into the heart of the Holy Land.

-Being the focal point for three of the worlds major and most predominant religions and the focal point of over three thousand years of recorded history, it is easy to get swept away with the sheer weight of past glories and historical and religious sites, but Jerusalem is far more than that too, and it is worth spending a little bit of time getting under the skin to discover what modern Jerusalem has to offer.
+Being the focal point for three of the worlds major and most predominant religions and the focal point of over three thousand years of recorded history, it is easy to get swept away with the sheer weight of past glories and historical and religious sites in Jerusalem, but this ancient city is far more than that and it is worth spending a little bit of time getting under the skin to discover what modern Jerusalem has to offer.

-Even some of the hotels in Jerusalem offer a blend of modern luxury, religious pilgrimages and historical significance, so get yourself settled in when you arrive and then use this three day itinerary to start exploring one of the most fascinating cities in the region.
+So forget any hyperbole about how unsafe Israel is to travel to (it’s not true), get yourself settled in when you arrive and then use this three day itinerary to start exploring one of the most fascinating cities in Israel.

 Explore the old city.